NCEAS/eml/docs/eml-validation-refs.md

 written a parser which checks the validity of the references and `id`s used in a document.
 This parser is included with the release of EML.
 To run the parser, you must have Java installed.
-To execute it change into the lib directory of the release and run the 'runEMLParser' script passing your EML instance file as a parameter.
+To execute it change into the top-lvel directory of the EML release and run the 'validate.sh' script passing your EML instance file as a parameter.
 There may also be an [online
 version](https://knb.ecoinformatics.org/emlparser) of this parser, which is publicly accessible.
-The online parser will both validate your XML document against the schema as well as check the integrity of your references.
+The validator will both validate your XML document against the schema as well as check the integrity of your references.